tom-krieger/security_baseline/README.md

 ### Auditd

-Auditd is normally configured with immutal rules.
+Auditd is normally configured with immutable rules.
 This meens that changing rules will require a *reboot* to make the new rules effective.

 ### SELinux and Apparmor